andyreagan/hedonometer-data-munging/moviedata/README.md

 Edit the database entry for talented mr ripley to remove the dot.

 Now run the shell script to make all sorts of different processed versions.
+. clean.sh

+Have to get these two manually using wget, the python shell escape doesn't do the job:

+Benny-&-Joon.html
+You've-Got-Mail.html

+Have to move this guy by hand:

+mv rawer-take2/redownload/Who-Framed-Roger-Rabbit\?.html rawer-take2/redownload/Who-Framed-Roger-Rabbit%3f.html

+Fixed "there's something about mary" by hand, reran clean.sh, and clean-pass2.sh.

+unzip
+list files into the .txt
+clean up the .txt with regex's rename all the files using python run the clean script run python to redownload most of them download the couple that don't work with python rerun the python script to rename them run the clean-pass2 script make sure they are all in the database (or create them), noting the ones that failed parsing both ways process them into timeseries!